niravcodes/niravcodes.github.io/_posts/2019-05-27-a-nepali-programming-language.md

 And we still have a few other problems to tackle, the most pressing one being the text processing for UTF-8 encoded Devanagari text.
 There is a C++ library called International Components for Unicode that we want to use but the documentation is not as straightforward as I had hoped.
 Then there is the problem of input method.
 In Linux, I am using a custom made input method for typing in Nepali.
 I'm not sure what chops I'll have to bust to get it working in windows.

+The prototype I am building is on [GitHub on this link](https://github.com/niravcodes/Devanagari_LexerParser).

 I'll keep you updated on the interesting things I run into.

 _The feature image of a Devanagari scripture was photographed by_ [_Ms Sarah Welch_](//commons.wikimedia.org/wiki/User:Ms_Sarah_Welch "Ms Sarah Welch") _and is licensed_ [_CC BY-SA 4.0_](https://creativecommons.org/licenses/by-sa/4.0/)